Where there is grief, there is food.

 Writing about food and grief matters.

 People’s relationship with food is a major, but under-examined, aspect of grief.
 The Food + Grief Project wants to remedy that.
+Our running list of food and grief writing is one way.
+Interviews and recipes are another.

 In addition to our own recipes, essays, and other content exploring the relationship between loss and food, the Food + Grief Project happily celebrates and promotes others’ work on this topic.